Aaron-Abraham-Athiyalil/Relay-Control/README.md

 ## Acknowledgments
 - Special thanks to the contributors and libraries used in this project.
-- This project was developed as part of the coursework for the Department of Electrical and Electronics Engineering.
+- This project was developed as part of the coursework for the Department of Electrical and Electronics Engineering by Dr.Venkataswamy R.